SorinaO/5-Day-Weather-Forecasts/README.md

 Installation

-To install and run the weather forecast app, follow these steps:
+To run the app locally, follow these steps:

 1. Clone the repository:
     ```bash